Husker fans share mixed reactions over end of balloon release tradition - NewsBreak

 She's excited that the university has decided to end this tradition because even biodegradable balloons take years to break down.

-And near the end of last season, the University of Nebraska-Lincoln student government voted to end the tradition, though the athletic department wasn't bound to respond.

-Other athletic departments have ended balloon release traditions in recent years.
-At Clemson, the practice involved fans releasing balloons as players took the field.
-Officials there said they based their decision to end the balloon release on a recommendation by the university's Commission on Sustainability.

-According to Alberts, Nebraska is working to come up with possible alternatives to the balloon release this season.
+According to Alberts, Nebraska is working to come up with possible alternatives to the balloon release.

 Piening said one alternative she'd like to see would be to hand out small Husker flags instead.